readthedocs/readthedocs.org/docs/user/guides/pull-requests.rst

 - Builds from pull requests have the same memory and time limitations :doc:`as regular builds </builds>`.
 - Additional formats like PDF aren't built in order to reduce build time.
-- Search queries will default to the default experience for your tool, and won't use Read the Docs search.
+- Read the Docs doesn't index search on pull request builds.
+This means that Addons search and the Read the Docs Search API will return no results.
 - The built documentation is kept for 90 days after the pull request has been closed or merged.

 Troubleshooting